China charges former mining magnate with murder, gun-running

 Last month, Australia said it was seeking to prosecute a former executive of Hanlong Mining on insider trading charges after he was arrested in Hong Kong, while its former investment director, Calvin Zhu, is serving a prison sentence in Australia for his role in an insider trading syndicate.

-Liu Han founded Hanlong Group, a conglomerate spanning solar energy to real estate and infrastructure, in 1997.
+Liu Han was a member of Sichuan province's government advisory body.
+He founded Hanlong Group in 1997, a conglomerate that has businesses spanning from solar energy to real estate and infrastructure.

-(Additional reporting by Fayen Wong in SHANGHAI; Editing by Ron Popeski and Clarence Fernandez)